Zakyahouu/MadrassaPlay/NETWORK_ACCESS_GUIDE.md

 # 🌐 Network Access Configuration Guide

 ## **Overview**
-This guide will help you configure your MadrassaPlay app to be accessible from any device on your local network.
+This guide will help you configure your Skill Snap app to be accessible from any device on your local network.

 ## **🔧 Configuration Changes Made**